 6. Include Both Pros and Cons

-- Even 5-star hotels have their own drawbacks, no place is perfect.
+- Even Michelin-starred restaurants have their drawbacks.
+No place is perfect!

 - Carry a notebook or use your smartphone to jot down details, even those that might not seem important, like the color of the plates, how the food is presented, etc. Small details are important in helping readers visualize the whole dining experience.

 9. Proofread and Edit

-- Your last line will be a call-to-action, make sure it’s effective.
+- Your last line should be a call to action.
+Make sure it’s effective.

-2 star: Okay.
+- 2 stars = Okay.
 The restaurant has one or two good qualities.
-It can be a delicious dish, helpful staff or a positive atmosphere.
-Still, you’ve no interest in coming again.
+It might be a delicious dish, helpful staff, or an inviting atmosphere.
+Still, you have no interest in visiting again.

-3 star: Good.
+- 3 stars = Good.
 A fine example of a specific kind of restaurant.
-It can be delicious food with excellent staff service.
-You may think about coming again if you wish to taste a particular kind of cuisine.
+It can be delicious food with excellent service.
+You may think about returning if you wish to have that particular cuisine.

-4 star: Excellent.
-Delicious food, positive atmosphere, helpful staff, and brilliant service.
+- 4 stars = Excellent.
+Delicious food, appealing atmosphere, helpful staff, and brilliant service.

-The delicious main course, caring staff, but pity about the French fries
+I experienced a delicious main course and caring staff—but pity about the French fries.

-Visited the place for lunch with my friend.
-We were delighted by South-Indian style main course with species and lots of flavors, extremely impressive for a vegetarian restaurant.
+I visited for lunch with a friend.
+We were delighted by the authentic South Indian main course.
+The spices and flavors were extremely impressive for a vegetarian restaurant.

 The service was above average, but the French fries were too unpalatable to finish.